Mouedrhiri/pdfparser-and-word-checker/README.md

-# PDF Parser To Look For a String Or A Word By Mohammed Ouedrhiri
+# PDF Parser To Look For a String Or A Word in a PDF By Mohammed Ouedrhiri

 # Using Python